 The young coin collector needs a way to store their coin collection.
 But sometimes young collectors need supplies that are particularly suitable for their little hands, desire for fun, and tendency for mishandling.
 What do you buy for the young person’s coin collection?
 Here are some ideas.

 Coin folders and coin albums each have their following, and each have their own sets of pros and cons.
 Be sure you take into account which type of needs you have as a coin collector before you go out and buy either coin folders or coin albums.
-Here’s why you should consider using coin albums for your most expensive coin collections and coin folders for all the rest.
+Here’s why I like to use coin albums for my most expensive coin collections and coin folders for all the rest.

 Have a coin set or completed coin folder and want to know how much it’s worth?
 Here’s how to tell the value of your completed coin sets and coin folders…